Hamilton hopes new 2021 rules bring F1’s best era in years

-F1 announced its new rules for 2021 during the U.S. GP late last month, in which Hamilton secured his sixth title to move one behind Michael Schumacher’s all-time F1 record.
+F1 announced its new rules for 2021 late last month ahead of the Nov.
+3 United States GP, in which Hamilton secured his sixth title to move one behind Michael Schumacher’s all-time F1 record.

-F1 owners want closer racing and budget caps to reduce the financial gap between traditional big spenders like Ferrari, Red Bull and Mercedes compared to more modest teams.
+F1 owners want closer racing and budget caps to reduce the financial gap between traditional big spenders — like Ferrari, Red Bull and Mercedes — and more modest teams.

 Cars will be heavier and slower, too, wheel-to-wheel racing is set to be improved, and the calendar could be expanded from 21 to 25 races — although drivers are not in unanimous agreement on more races.